Future Public - Interboro Partners - Shore Wars: The Emperor Strikes Back

 IT IS IMPORTANT TO NOTE THAT THE BOROUGH’S PROPOSED PLAN DOES NOT INCLUDE ANY ADDITIONAL RESTROOM FACILITIES … OUR PLAN IS FOR BEACH ACCESS TO REMAIN THE SAME—IF THE PUBLIC WANTS TO CONTINUE TO USE THE BEACH, THEY WILL HAVE TO USE PUBLIC ACCESS POINTS WITH THE REQUIRED BEACH BADGE.18

-In 2013, the Borough resorted to threats of using eminent domain to seize oceanfront parcels from holdouts blocking recovery and replenishment efforts, but to little avail: three years later, the Borough Council was still mailing letters begging holdouts to grant the necessary easements and allow recovery work to begin.19 A letter in February 2016 promised homeowners that the general public would remain “quite a distance from your home,” separated by “a massive dune” which would be kept “free of beach-goers” by the police.20 This summer, five years after Sandy, relief projects are finally slated to begin in Mantoloking as part of a $128 million replenishment effort for Ocean County, NJ.21 And more good news for would-be beachgoers: the borough also plans to lift its famously strict two-hour beach parking restrictions.22 But rest assured, the battle of the beach continues to rage—the neighboring communities of Bay Head, Point Pleasant Beach, and Berkeley Township soldier on, still resisting recovery projects and the beach access stipulations that come with them.23
+In 2013, the Borough resorted to threats of using eminent domain to seize oceanfront parcels from holdouts blocking recovery and replenishment efforts, but to little avail: three years later, the Borough Council was still mailing letters begging holdouts to grant the necessary easements and allow recovery work to begin.19 A letter in February 2016 promised homeowners that the general public would remain “quite a distance from your home,” separated by “a massive dune” that would be kept “free of beach-goers” by the police.20 This summer, five years after Sandy, relief projects are finally slated to begin in Mantoloking as part of a $128 million replenishment effort for Ocean County, NJ.21 And more good news for would-be beachgoers: the borough also plans to lift its famously strict two-hour beach parking restrictions.22 But rest assured, the battle of the beach continues to rage—the neighboring communities of Bay Head, Point Pleasant Beach, and Berkeley Township soldier on, still resisting recovery projects and the beach access stipulations that come with them.23

-It’s crucial to remember that thanks to the effects of climate change, places like Belle Harbor, Neponsit, Malibu, Sea Bright, and Mantoloking will soon be uninhabitable.
+It’s crucial to remember that, thanks to the effects of climate change, places like Belle Harbor, Neponsit, Malibu, Sea Bright, and Mantoloking will soon be uninhabitable.
 They may be able to hold back waves of beachgoers, but they won’t be able to hold back the sea.
 Why not get a head start and convert these precarious enclaves from beach resorts for those who can afford them into beaches for everyone?
-As the urbanist David Rusk put it, “For any responsible citizens or any responsible public officials who are not slaves to their own four-year re-election cycle, the rational long-term policy must be to gradually phase out permanent, man-made structures on the barrier islands and convert them into state and national parks.”24 He continues: “Decade-by-decade, the barrier islands must shift from being based on fixed, permanent, hard infrastructure (houses, stores, offices, etc.) to being based on removable, temporary, soft infrastructure (marinas, houseboats, trailers, tents, food trucks, etc.) to, in a century’s time, a chain of state and national parks and wildlife refuges where there is no permanent human presence.”25
+As the urbanist David Rusk puts it, “For any responsible citizens or any responsible public officials who are not slaves to their own four-year re-election cycle, the rational long-term policy must be to gradually phase out permanent, man-made structures on the barrier islands and convert them into state and national parks.”24 He continues: “Decade-by-decade, the barrier islands must shift from being based on fixed, permanent, hard infrastructure (houses, stores, offices, etc.) to being based on removable, temporary, soft infrastructure (marinas, houseboats, trailers, tents, food trucks, etc.) to, in a century’s time, a chain of state and national parks and wildlife refuges where there is no permanent human presence.”25

 In fact, an excellent precedent for this sort of environment can be found just ten miles south of Mantoloking.
-Occupying the southern half of the Barnegat Peninsula is Island Beach State Park, one of the largest barrier reserves in the U.S. Maintained by the New Jersey Division of Parks and Forestry, the Park gives beachgoers a taste of what all of New Jersey’s coast could have looked like with more enlightened land management: a pristine, white sand beach flanked by robust dunes, a healthy, functioning tidal marsh, and a maritime forest, all serviced by a two-lane access road and parking lots and bathrooms spaced at regular intervals.
-Because there are no residents, it’s a territory free of phony no-trespassing signs, fake garages, and other resident-inspired sand shenanigans.
+Occupying the southern half of the Barnegat Peninsula is Island Beach State Park, one of the largest barrier reserves in the US.
+Maintained by the New Jersey Division of Parks and Forestry, the park gives beachgoers a taste of what all of New Jersey’s coast could have looked like with more enlightened land management: a pristine, white sand beach flanked by robust dunes, a healthy, functioning tidal marsh, and a maritime forest, all serviced by a two-lane access road and parking lots and bathrooms spaced at regular intervals.
+Because there are no residents, it’s a territory free of phony no-trespassing signs, fake garages, and other resident-inspired shenanigans.

 Actually, there is one resident.
-Soon after purchasing the land that would become the Park in 1953, the State of New Jersey established the house that had occupied the 2,694-acre estate as a vacation residence for the state’s Governor.
+Soon after purchasing the land that would become the park in 1953, the State of New Jersey established the house that had occupied the 2,694-acre estate as a vacation residence for the state’s governor.
 In the summer of 2017, during the long July 4th weekend, Governor Chris Christie and his family were photographed on the (very empty) beach in front of the residence.
 Reclining awkwardly in a folding beach chair and sporting sandals and a black baseball cap, Christie was oblivious to the uproar that was soon to follow (and to the #beachgate hashtag, which trended heavily in the days to come).
 Owing to a government shutdown triggered by an unresolved state budget, the park entrance was closed that day, rendering the beach inaccessible to everyone except the Governor and his family (a fact that is well-evidenced by the acres of empty sand that surrounded the Christie encampment).
 The symbolism made for a memorable meme: an unpopular politician enjoying his day at the beach while the public is deprived of theirs thanks to said politician’s perceived incompetency.
 The internet ate it up.
 Political opponents, too, saw raw meat.
 As we write, two bills are being debated by the New Jersey Senate: one that forces the governor’s beach house to close during a shutdown and another that would keep state parks open during a shutdown.
 Christie, however, saw no problem.
 “Let’s be really clear.
 That’s our residence and we have a right to be there whenever we want to be there” he told reporters.
 “The governor has a residence at Island Beach; others don’t … Run for governor and then you can have the residence.”26 As if getting to the beach wasn’t difficult enough.

 Notes